Get your personal plan match in 2 minutes

 - You want government regulation and guaranteed coverage

 The real question: Do you qualify for ACA subsidies?
 If yes, ACA is likely cheaper overall.
-If no, CrowdHealth's monthly savings might be worth the advisory fee risk.
+If no, CrowdHealth's monthly savings may be worth the tradeoff — just know that crowdfunding contributions are voluntary, not guaranteed like insurance.

 Methodology

-Comparison reflects 2026 ACA marketplace rates, CrowdHealth pricing, advisory fee structure, and subsidy income thresholds.
+Comparison reflects 2026 ACA marketplace rates, CrowdHealth pricing and cost structure, and subsidy income thresholds.